- One way to exit trades is take profit with A Trailing Stop / Trailing Take Profit.

 The above method is good when price is ranging and between levels, but what if price is beginning to enter price discovery and we are uncertain of where the next sticky level is?
 In this situation one of the better tools to use is a trailing stop/ trailing take profit.

-A Trailing Stop / Trailing Take Profit
+Exit trades with A Trailing Stop / Trailing Take Profit

 The trailing stop is going to follow the price by an amount that you choose beforehand, and can only move with price in the direction of your trade from the outset.
 Once price begins to reverse it will remain in the last position it was, only resuming to move once again when price continues back in the desirable direction.